What Trauma Has Taught Me

 …I feel like every disaster in human history must have started something like this.
 Just normal people living their normal lives; moving through their errands and obligations, blissfully unaware of how much things were about to change…

 There had been talk spreading most of the day about a fire upcountry.
-Then there was one on the west side, and then another in the grasslands east of us.
+Then there was news of one on the west side, and then another in the grasslands north of our Kihei home.
 It was windy and I felt worried for the people in the affected areas.
 I wished them well and said a prayer and I went on with my day.
 But the winds were getting stronger and I inhaled the smell of smoke as we pulled into our driveway that afternoon.
 My mild unease turned to concern.
 A strange tension had begun to creep in and I began checking my phone for local news repeatedly.
 The reports were equal parts questionably reliable information and frustrating silence… no real official news, just local people reporting what they were seeing.
 It was not always clear if the reports were true.

 Facebook posts were becoming more and more frantic.
 The wind was causing the fires to spread rapidly.
 And as I reheated dinner it became painfully clear that things were going off the rails.
 Fire had taken homes in Kula and we were receiving spotty reports from the west side of the island that structures had been lost there as well.
 Suddenly whole neighborhoods were being evacuated, including the two to the north and to the west of ours.
 Not wanting to scare our daughter, John and I whispered about the situation in the kitchen.
 So far our neighborhood was safe.
-John didn’t seem too worried, and given that I am more prone than him to catastrophizing, I took my queue from him and tried to calm down.
+John didn’t seem overly worried, and given that I am more prone than him to catastrophizing, I took my queue from him and tried to calm down.

 But I was on edge.
 I felt in my gut that something wasn’t right and I pulled out our passports and Oona’s birth certificate, just in case.
 There was little else I would concern myself with if we had to leave quickly.
 The news we were starting to hear could not be true.
 It just couldn’t be true.
 Lahaina was burning.
 The fire was out of control.

 We went to bed but didn’t really sleep.
-I took multiple trips outside in the middle of the night to smell the air and listen for sounds that might indicate that it was time to go.
+I took multiple trips out to the driveway in the middle of the night to smell the air and listen for sounds that might indicate that it was time to go.
 I looked for the glow of flames, then silently crept back inside to attempt to rest.
 It felt like I had only closed my eyes for a moment when I was jolted into fuzzy awareness by the sounds of muffled booms reminiscent of distant thunder.
-It took me until mid-day to realize that those sounds were the cars, propane tanks, and gas stations exploding on the west side.
-Old Lahaina was gone.
-The town had been lost to the flames.
-The boats had burned in the harbor.
-The 150-year-old Banyan tree was engulfed and feared lost.
-And the people… We didn’t yet know about the people.
+I never really found out what those sounds were.
+It seems strange that that would be where my brain still goes.
+What was that noise I heard?
+Was it real?
+Or was it just a dream?
+Was my human mind desperately trying to make sense of what was happening around me?

 The series of events that caused the catastrophic disaster are still being unraveled.
 The unbelievable sorrow of the people of Maui is palpable.
 The unfathomable amount of lives lost and the history of generations.
 Heartbreaking doesn’t even begin to describe what those at the center of this disaster must be feeling.

 When it was realized that there were thousands stuck on the west side without means of communication, utilities, or basic supplies, the Maui’s people sprang into action, organizing boats to carry essentials out to them.
 I have never seen such an immediate response by such a large and undirected group of people.
 In the first few days, Maui’s emergency crews were overwhelmed and the civilian people just stepped in.
 It was impressive and deeply touching.
-Water, medicine, food, fuel, bedding, clothing, and funds.
+Water, medicine, food, fuel, bedding, clothing, diapers, formula and funds.
 People just showed up and gave what was needed.
 When they didn’t have what was needed they sent out the word and others delivered.
 So many people came together to just do what was right.
 I am honored to be a witness to this incredible community support.
 I am humbled by the way everyone cared for each other under impossible circumstances.

 The fires are now contained.
 The immediate threat is gone.
 But as the panic subsides, the long-term work must begin.
 The last two weeks, for me, have been ones of deep sorrow and reflection.
 Though I do call this incredible island home, these events did not touch me firsthand.
 And the personal healing that I am doing is going to look very different from the healing of those who lost so much.